SA9102/Advanced-Todo/README.md

 ## :hammer_and_wrench: Development

 This project began as a simple to-do application, but quickly evolved into a more advanced productivity tool.
 The goal of this project is to challenge myself by enhancing functionality, while also keeping the user interface responsive, intuitive and efficient.
-Throughout development, I am focusing on writing clean, maintainable and self-documenting code.
-Thus, this project serves as an opportunity to not only apply what I have learned, but also to level-up my software development skills.
+This project serves as an opportunity to not only apply what I have learned, but also to level-up my software development skills.

 Some notes about this project from a development perspective: